Top Fall Soup Recipes 2022

 If you’d prefer a crisper texture to your fish entree, it’s time to grab a pan instead of an oven mitt.
 This stovetop technique produces meat that’s lightly crispy and tender.
 Although it’s best used for seafood such as shrimp and scallops, firmer fish can also be pan-fried, especially if you cut them into strips first.

 For a classic pan-frying technique, you’ll need these ingredients: flour, milk, eggs, and bread crumbs.
 First, coat the fillet in flour, dip it in the egg and milk mixture, and cover it in bread crumbs.
 The eggs and milk are essentially the glue that holds these ingredients together.
-Then, cook fish for 4 to 5 minutes per side, depending on the inches of thickness.
+Then, cook the fish for 4 to 5 minutes per side, depending on the thickness of the fish.

 Grilling